ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 savepdb chainD chain_D5P.pdb
 ~~~
 {: .bash}

-We don't want to use PDB file prepared with leap for SimRNA because AMBER has different aminoacid naming conventions.
-So we just copy phosphate atoms from chain_D5P.pdb, paste them into chain_D_model_B.pdb and edit chain and residue IDs.
+We don't want to use the PDB file prepared with Leap for SimRNA because AMBER has different aminoacid naming conventions.
+So we copy phosphate atoms from chain_D5P.pdb and paste them into chain_D_model_B.pdb.
+We then edit chain ID, residue ID, and residue name.

 Now we can combine chain_C_model_A.pdb and chain_D_model_B.pdb files.
-VMD adds the title line to each saved pdb file.
-This line must be removed.
-This can be done with the command:
+VMD adds the title line to each saved PDB file.
+Remove this line  and combine files with one command:
 ~~~
 $ grep -vh CRYST1 chain_C_model_A.pdb chain_D_model_B.pdb > chains_CD_model_AB.pdb
 ~~~